4paradigm/OpenMLDB/README.md

 ## 1. Introduction

 OpenMLDB is an open-source database particularly designed to efficiently provide consistent data for machine learning.
-A database for machine learning consists of two major tasks: feature extraction and feature store, which is served as data provisioning for offline training and online inference.
+A database for machine learning consists of two major tasks: feature extraction and feature store, which are served as data provisioning for offline training and online inference.
 Without OpenMLDB, there are two separate systems for online and offline data provisioning, which cost significant effort to verify the online-offline consistency.
 On the contrary, OpenMLDB supports the unified SQL programming and its execution engine for both online and offline data provisioning.
 As a result, the online-offline consistency is inherently guaranteed.
 Moreover, the system is carefully designed and optimized to ensure the efficiency.
-By taking advantages of OpenMLDB, SQL engineers are now able to write SQL scripts only to efficiently provide consistent data to machine learning, and an offline model can be immediately deployed for online serving with little cost involved.
+By taking advantages of OpenMLDB, database engineers are now able to write SQL scripts only to efficiently provide consistent data to machine learning, and an offline model can be immediately deployed for online serving with little cost involved.
 <p align="center">
  <img src="images/workflow.png" alt="image-20211103103052252" width=850 />
  </p>